RealTitanGod/Titans-Bot-Docs/KnD Bot/Privacy Policy.md

 ### Usage of Data

 - The bot may use stored data, as defined below, for different features including but not limited to: XP System (when enabled) and command handling.
-No usage of data outside of the aformentioned cases will happen and the data is not shared with any 3rd-party site or service.
+No usage of data outside of the aforementioned cases will happen and the data is not shared with any 3rd-party site or service.

 ### Stored Information